 Providence Hospice is a Community-based program that provides comfort care at the end of life through intensive symptom management, and support of patient/family identified goals of care.
 Providence offers Medicare-Certified hospice care for adults with a life limiting illness and prognosis of less than six months.
 The goal is to improve the quality of life for the patient and family.

 Hospice Care neither prolongs life nor hastens death.
-Hospice is not a place, especially here in Anchorage.
-It is a philosophy of care.
+Hospice is a care philosophy and not a facility.
 With hospice care, a patient and family centered team provides care in the home.
-The interdisciplinary team (IDG) includes nurses, social workers, chaplains, aides, volunteers and, physician – either the primary physician or hospice physician --who know the patient best.
+The interdisciplinary team includes nurses, social workers, chaplains, aides, volunteers and, physician – either the primary physician or hospice physician --who know the patient best.
 The patient and family drive the plan of care to best meet their own goals of care.
 In general, what most patients and families desire are: comfort, quality and dignity with a focus on remaining safe and comfortable at home.
 The hospice team can help make that happen.